 Take a few tasks weekly, meet with your teams, involve them in the process, and offer opportunities to re-balance.
 When you are ready for full automation, you’ll already have a firm foundation in place.

-Read Part 2 of this blog series to learn best practices to expedite your close while promoting accurate financial statements.
+Read Part 2 of this blog series to learn three essential ways to enable a smarter virtual close while also empowering your accountants.